f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Agent_Container.rst

    wget https://raw.githubusercontent.com/threatstack/threatstack-helm/master/values.yaml
    vim values.yaml

 In the values.yaml, lets update a couple things.
 First, the **hostname on line 51** so lab participants can track activity easily in the lab.
-Next, lets update the agentDeployKey on line 67 with your previously used key.
+Next, lets update the **agentDeployKey on line 67** with your previously used key.

 .. code-block::

-   51 additionalSetupConfig: "--hostname=StudentN "
+   51 additionalSetupConfig: "--hostname=StudentN"

 .. code-block::